RRLash/Map-Making-Tools/Tutorials/OSM-Workshop/OSM-Workshop.md

   - Demo Potlatch
   - Demo JOSM
   - Demonstrate using the OSM Wiki to understand tagging conventions
+    - Explore all the different things that are already mapped in OSM by browsing the [map](openstreetmap.org) and by visiting the [OSM Wiki Map Features](http://wiki.osm.org/wiki/Map_Features) page.
+[TagInfo](https://taginfo.openstreetmap.org/) provides nice tools for visualizing the different tags currently used in the OSM database.

 2:15,  -- Break --